 Synchronous communication includes video conferences, phone calls, and face-to-face discussions.
 Many remote workforce managers reserve synchronous communication for brainstorming, social interaction, and for having 1:1 discussions that are a bit more nuanced.

-When adapting communication to accommodate employees that are regularly working off-site, you need to make your intended message as explicit as possible.
+When adapting communication to accommodate employees who are regularly working off-site, you need to make your intended message as explicit as possible.
 Oftentimes you will not be able to rely on the nuances provided by changes in body language and tone of voice – strong writing skills are a much-needed asset for anyone who intends to manage remote workers.

 A work from home policy is critical for outlining your company’s expectations when your employees work remotely.
 In this video CurrentWare’s managing director Neel Lukka provides tips for writing a work from home policy.